apache/cassandra/doc/source/configuration/cassandra_config_file.rst

 ``commitlog_directory``
 -----------------------
-*This option is commented out by default.* commit log.  when running on magnetic HDD, this should be a separate spindle than the data directories.
+*This option is commented out by default.*
+Commitlog directory. when running on magnetic HDD, this should be a separate spindle than the data directories.
 If not set, the default directory is $CASSANDRA_HOME/data/commitlog.